pentops/jsonapi-request/README.md

 # jsonapi-request
-A TypeScript fetch wrapper for making requests to a [jsonapi](https://github.com/pentops/jsonapi) projects.
+A TypeScript fetch wrapper for making requests to [jsonapi](https://github.com/pentops/jsonapi) projects.

 Basic use example: